Yemen's warring parties swap prisoners for second day | Law-Order

 Yemen's warring parties swap prisoners for second day

-More than 700 prisoners were exchanged on Thursday as the operation started, said the International Committee of the Red Cross, which is managing the process.
-An ICRC plane took off on Friday morning from Aden city, the temporary capital of the Yemeni government, ferrying detainees to the Houthi-controlled capital Sanaa, a Reuters witness and the ICRC said.

-It was carrying 101 Houthi prisoners, an ICRC spokesperson said.
-At the same time, an ICRC plane took off from Sanaa airport carrying 76 prisoners to Aden, the ICRC spokesperson said.
-Houthi-run al-Masirah TV said two planes would depart from Sanaa on Friday carrying around 150 prisoners in total.

-Men descending from the plane when it landed in Aden prostrated and kissed the tarmac.
+A Saudi-led military coalition, backing the internationally recognised Yemeni government, and its adversary, Yemen's Houthi movement, agreed last month to exchange 1,081 prisoners, in the largest swap of its kind in the five-year-old conflict.
+Men descending from a plane when it landed in Aden, temporary capital of Yemen's government, prostrated their foreheads to the tarmac.
 Some embraced waiting friends and relatives.

-Around 355 prisoners are expected to be exchanged on Friday, Al Arabiya TV said.
+In Sanaa on Thursday night, celebratory fireworks crackled in the night sky as buses carrying returned prisoners moved down a road lined with people cheering in welcome.
+"We welcome back our heroes who defended this country," said Sanaa resident Yahya Adel Othman.

+Another 352 prisoners were exchanged on Friday, after more than 700 on Thursday -- including a plane carrying Saudis and Sudanese to Riyadh -- said the International Committee of the Red Cross, which is managing the process.
+ICRC planes shuttled twice between Aden city and the Houthi-controlled capital Sanaa on Friday, taking 151 detainees to Aden and 201 to Sanaa.

 - READ MORE ON: